murphl3/BigDataMLTeamRepo/README.md

 # BigDataMLTeamRepo

-Copyright 2025 Liam Murphy, Samantha Fleming, Rehonoma Hasan Jahin, Winston Essibu
+Copyright 2025 Liam Murphy, Samantha Fleming, Rehonoma Hasan Jahin, Winston Essibu, Firass Elhouat

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.